 My healthevet badge

-This article reviews research on women's experiences of trauma and posttraumatic stress disorder (PTSD), with a focus on gender-based similarities and differences.
+This article reviews research on women's experiences of trauma and posttraumatic stress disorder (PTSD), with a focus on gender and sex-based similarities and differences.
+The majority of this research focuses on DSM-IV measures with more recent research on DSM-5 measures incorporated as available.

 History

-Most early research on trauma and PTSD focused on male samples (1).
-The majority of these studies examined factors related to how male combat Veterans responded to war-related trauma.
-Around the same time, researchers who studied women's experiences of sexual assault identified a syndrome that was similar to that experienced by combat-exposed men (1).
+Most early research on trauma and PTSD focused on samples of men (1).
+The majority of these studies examined factors related to how combat Veterans responded to war-related trauma.
+Around the same time, researchers who studied women's experiences of sexual violence identified a syndrome that was similar to that experienced by combat-exposed men (1).
 This recognition led to an increase in research on women's experiences of traumatic events and risk for PTSD (2,3).
-Since this time, a great deal has been learned about trauma and PTSD in women, including their risk for exposure and PTSD prevalence, factors that increase or decrease risk for PTSD, symptom expression and comorbid conditions, and to a lesser extent, gender-specific PTSD treatment outcomes (4).
+Since this time, a great deal has been learned about trauma and PTSD in women, including their risk for exposure and PTSD prevalence, factors that increase or decrease risk for PTSD, symptom expression and comorbid conditions, and to a lesser extent, how PTSD treatment outcomes differ for women and men (4-7).

 Risk of Trauma Exposure

-Findings from the National Comorbidity Survey Replication (5) indicate that about half of all women in the U.S. will be exposed to at least one traumatic event in their lifetime.
-While women are somewhat less likely to experience traumatic events overall (6-8), research findings indicate that they are more vulnerable to sexual assault and childhood sexual abuse than men (9).
-Results based on the CDC National Intimate Partner and Sexual Violence Survey conducted in 2010 indicate that nearly 1 in 5 women (18.3%) in the United States have been raped at some time in their lives (10).
+Research using the National Epidemiologic Survey on Alcohol and Related Conditions-III (NESARC-III) representative sample indicates that about 69% of the U.S. population and approximately half of all women in the U.S. will be exposed to at least one traumatic event in their lifetime (8,9).
+While women are somewhat less likely to experience certain traumatic events compared to men (e.g., accidental injury, war-related trauma, natural disaster, witnessing injury, etc.) (4,9,10), research findings indicate that women are more vulnerable to sexual assault and childhood sexual abuse than men (9-13).
+Results based on the CDC National Intimate Partner and Sexual Violence Survey conducted in 2016/17 indicate that nearly 1 in 4 women (26.8%) in the United States have experienced an attempted or completed rape at some time in their lives (11).

 Outcomes of Trauma Exposure

-All of these explanations posit potential moderators of the relationship between trauma exposure and posttraumatic sequelae, consistent with the perspective that the gender difference in risk for PTSD may be larger or smaller depending on specific contextual factors (4).
-In this regard, it is interesting to note that recent research has revealed few differences between women's and men's risk for PTSD following combat-related stress exposure (12,13), suggesting one context in which gender differences may be less salient.
+All of these explanations posit potential moderators of the relationship between trauma exposure and posttraumatic sequelae, consistent with the perspective that sex and gender differences in risk for PTSD may be larger or smaller depending on specific contextual factors (4).
+In this regard, it is interesting to note that studies have revealed few differences between women's and men's risk for PTSD following combat-related stress exposure (21-23), suggesting one context in which these differences are less likely.

 Risk Factors for PTSD Following Trauma Exposure

-Previous studies have identified a number of psychosocial factors that increase risk for PTSD following trauma exposure in both women and men (14,15), including:
+Previous studies have identified a number of psychosocial factors that impact risk for PTSD following trauma exposure in both women and men (16,24-27), including most prominently:

 • Pre-existing mental health problems (e.g., depression or anxiety disorder)